sergeyradov/element/packages/element/docs/1.0/api/TestData.md

 # `TestDataFactory`

 A `TestDataFactory` is available to be imported into your test script as `TestData`.
-Use this to load a &lt;[TestDataSource]> which provides new test data to each iteration of your test.
+Use this to load a [TestDataSource][] which provides new test data to each iteration of your test.

 TODO
 Files should be uploaded to ...